vacp2p/rfc/content/docs/rfcs/38/README.md

 ### Termination

-The algorithm terminates under the following execution model considerations:

-A local round of Glacier terminates in one of three conditions:
+A local round of Glacier terminates in one of the following following execution model considerations:

 1. No queries are received for any newly initiated round for temporal periods observed via a locally computed passage of time.
+See [the following point on local time](#clock).

 2. The confidence on the proposal exceeds our threshold for finalization.